 Many things have changed since the days of the Saint-Gaudens Double Eagle including how the high-relief coins are minted.
 With new digital dies and high tech presses, coins can be minted with detail that was never before possible.
 The exquisite detail of the high relief coins make investing and collecting these coins more enjoyable than ever before.

 The 2021 issue is the fifth gold-coin installment of the American Liberty program.
 Like all those that have come before it, it aims to represent the meaning that the idea of liberty holds for each of us, as individual Americans and as a collective nation.
 This year’s obverse design is a departure from depictions of Liberty that have graced the front side of these coins – and the majority of American coins, for that matter – to this point.
 The 2021 obverse motif does not represent a human manifestation of Lady Liberty at all.
 Instead, it features the image of a bucking mustang horse with a western-style saddle on its back – a far cry from the traditionally allegorical or even modern-day visuals that depict Liberty as a female figure.
-According to the Mint’s product description, this current-year design is a “bold and breathtaking representation of the determination and power of the passion for American liberty.”
+According to the Mint’s product description, the 2021 design is a “bold and breathtaking representation of the determination and power of the passion for American liberty.”
 It elaborates that the image of the horse bucking the saddle that is affixed to its back – and presumably, the rider who previously sat atop it – harkens to the American Revolution, during which our forefathers bucked “the yoke of the British rule” in their pursuit of liberty and self-governance.
 A beaming sun radiates behind the Mustang, while the word "LIBERTY," the coin's "2021" strike year, and the United States motto, “IN GOD WE TRUST,” line the top and bottom edges of the coin.
 The obverse image was designed by a member of the Mint's Artistic Infusion Program, Beth Zaiken, and sculpted by Medallic Artist Craig Campbell.
 The initials of both artists appear on the coin's obverse.